Cleer Alger was born in Diss, Norfolk, to parents Charles and Charlotte, and was baptised in St. Mary’s Church, Diss, in May 1819.

 Cleer S Alger

-Below is a selection of photographs.
-Click on the individual pictures to find out more about each one.
+Below is a photograph.
+Click on the individual picture to find out more.